Looking to start working on your college degree while still in high school? MCCC is ready to help.

 - You can take classes your high school does not offer.
 College courses prepares students to effectively communicate, think critically and be socially and culturally aware.

 Steps for High School Students to Participate in Dual Enrollment/Early College

 It's important that you and your parents are on the same page about your future academic path.

 Discuss how dual enrollment works and course options that are in line with your academic goals.

 This form must be submitted to the MCCC Office of Admissions.
 This form must be submitted prior to each Academic Year (Fall and Winter semester) of taking Dual Enrollment courses.
 If a student is not being sponsored by a school, then only the student and parent/guardian signature is required.

 Please request any official high school transcripts, and any ACT/SAT scores to be submitted to the Admissions Office.

-Take the MCCC placement test or submit ACT scores of 18 or higher in English, reading and 20 or higher in math.
+Take the MCCC placement test or submit either 1) SAT Critical Reading/English scores of 470 or higher and SAT Math scores of 520 or higher, or 2) ACT scores of 18 or higher in English and Reading and 20 or higher in Math.
 Admission to the college for dual enrollment is based upon high school performance (minimum GPA 2.5) and ACT and placement test scores.
 The MCCC Testing Center on the Main Campus is located in the La-Z-Boy Center.
 Call (734) 384-4255 for a schedule of testing times.
 Testing is also available at the Whitman Center in Temperance in Room 1.
 Call (734) 847-0559.

 You must register in person at the Office of Admissions in Room A101.
 Course selection is limited by the high school, MCCC, and/or availability of course(s) desired.